Zer0G0ld/TZANALYTICS/README.md

 <p>It talked about the `sed` command and the `bat` so I created a code that modifies any file with the `sed -i` command and displays the result with `bat`</p>

 <p>In case you're curious, here's the link to the playlist I watched: <a href="https://youtube.com/playlist?list=PLV2Wfr3HZ9tiZPkFjcU9ztoIgDoqQzGbe">playlist</a></p>
+<p>Subscribe to the Man channel for help</p>

+<p>I made it thinking about users who, like me, don't have a computer to work with and still want to learn</p>

+<p>It's simple but anyone who wants to help improve this code, all help is welcome!</p>

 ### How to install: